Contractor’s Commitment

 Building A Revolution, One Commitment At A Time.

-The Contractor’s Commitment is the industry’s new way of assessing what it means to be a green contractor.
-Created by contractors for contractors, it’s a great way to get started on a sustainability journey or, for those of us who are well along, to apply a yardstick to our progress.
-It’s also a way to (optionally) get public recognition for our green building work.
+The Contractor’s Commitment is the industry’s benchmark for assessing what it means to be a green contractor.
+Created by contractors for contractors, it’s a smart way to get started on your sustainability journey.
+Or, if you’re already well along on your path, to apply a yardstick to measure and further your progress.
+It also offers an option to gain public recognition for your green building work.

 Get started today by committing to sustainability goals on just 30% of your projects.